-Lunar New Year’s Day (Seollal) is one of the most important traditional holidays of the year; the holiday is much more significant than January 1st.
+Lunar New Year's Day (Seollal) is one of the most important traditional holidays of the year; the holiday is much more significant than January 1st.
 Most businesses are closed, and people take several days off from work to visit their hometowns to be with their family.
 On the day of Seollal, everyone gets up early, puts on their best clothes, and bows to their elders as a reaffirmation of family ties.
-Feasts are held with specially prepared food such as Tteokguk and Manduguk.
+Feasts are held with specially prepared food such as tteokguk (rice cake soup) and mandu guk (dumpling soup).
 People play traditional games, fly kites, or spin tops.

 Independence Movement Day (March 1)

-Falls on the 8th day of the 4th lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung in the temple courtyards.
-The Sunday before Buddha's birthday these lanterns are lit and carried in parades in the evening.
+Falling on the eighth day of the fourth lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung along streets leading to temples.

-On this day, parents dress up their little ones and take them to children's parks, amusement parks, zoos, or to the cinema for a full day of fun and games.
+This day celebrates children and their parents' hopes for them to grow healthy and become good citizens.
+On this day, parents take their little ones to children's parks, amusement parks, zoos, or to the cinema for a full day of fun and games.